Mercer’s Heritage and the Pilgrimage to Penfield

+Mercer’s Heritage and the Pilgrimage to Penfield

 Since moving from the spring to the fall semester in 2008, Homecoming is quickly becoming a popular tradition at Mercer.
-Homecoming Week begins with a variety of student events and culminates over the weekend with an alumni golf tournament, student skit show, pep rally and bonfire on Friday and alumni/special interest reunions, the Athletic Hall of Fame luncheon and the annual Homecoming basketball game on Saturday.
+Homecoming Week begins with a variety of student events and culminates over the weekend with a pep rally and fireworks and alumni and friends events on Friday, special events such as the Athletic Hall of Fame induction, and the annual Homecoming football game on Saturday.

 This annual event is hosted by the Student Government Association.
 Each year a prominent Mercerian is invited back to the University to share how Mercer has influenced his/her life.
 Founders’ Day began in 1891, 20 years after the University moved from Penfield to Macon.
 At that time, Founders’ Day was a celebration centered on Jesse Mercer’s birthday.
 Mercer’s two competing literary societies, Phi Delta and Ciceronian, each brought in a speaker to honor the heritage of Mercer and its founder.
 Founders' Day remained a significant annual event for Mercer for the next 40 or 50 years and had different formats during this period, ranging from political events attended by state governors to all-day historic celebrations.
 While this tradition remained strong during the early- to mid-1900s, interest began to wane in the 1950s and 1960s.
 By the end of the 1960s, the tradition had been completely removed from the University calendar.
 The Student Government Association revived the tradition in the mid 1990s.

 Christmas Tree Lighting

 This festive tradition is hosted by the Student Government Association and annually draws more than 500 students – as well as faculty, staff and their children – to the grounds outside Willingham Hall.
 The Mercer Singers lead the audience in carols, the University Minister offers a Christmas mediation, and a faculty member entertains the assembly with a traditional Christmas reading.
 The event culminates with the lighting of the Mercer Christmas Tree and the serving of cookies and hot chocolate.

 Mascot and School Colors